 About the designer

 Rachael Plassard was introduced to jewellery making from an early age, as she followed in the footsteps of her mother and grandmother who are both studio jewellers.
-When she was young, her grandmother would entertain her by giving her by giving her a bag of mixed sequins and an old paint pallet, and she would sit for hours sorting the sequins by colour and shape, arranging them into different patterns.
+When she was young, her grandmother would entertain her by giving her a bag of mixed sequins and an old paint pallet, and she would sit for hours sorting the sequins by colour and shape, arranging them into different patterns.

 Having explored many different creative paths including music, art and dance, she found herself spending more and more time creating jewellery, especially working on bespoke pieces for herself and friends, often developing interesting and unusual ideas for dramatic statement pieces.
 Immersing herself for an intense week on a course at West Dean College she realised that designing and making was a passion she was ready to put all her energy into.
-She then spent the following two years training with her mother in her workshop and doing further short courses at West Dean college and Morley college, helping to further develop her design skills and introduce her to a wide range of techniques.
+She then spent the following two years training with her mother in her workshop and doing short courses at West Dean college and Morley college, helping to further develop her design skills and introduce her to a wide range of techniques.

 Rachael now works from her London studio where she creates each piece using traditional craftsmanship, focussing on producing simple and delicate repeated designs, as well as graceful bespoke pieces.